 The aim of the Board is to support the provision of quality education, fostering the development of individual potential, a love of learning and responsible citizenship, to empower young women for life.

-The current board is made up of: (back row left to right) Jacqui Earland (staff rep), Graeme McAuley (co-opted rep) Katrina Jenkins, Abbie Lyons, Jay Cooper (Parent reps), Jaiyushka Pratap (student rep).
+The current board is made up of: (back row left to right) Jacqui Earland (staff rep), Graeme McAuley (co-opted rep) Katrina Jenkins (parent rep), Jo Lyons (Secretary) Jay Cooper, Abbie Lyons, Bryce Adie (parent reps).

-Front row: (left to right) Jude Molyneux (presiding member), Barbara Agnew (Principal).
+Front row: (left to right) Tallulah Costa (student rep), Jude Molyneux (presiding member), Barbara Agnew (Principal).

-Absent for the photo Megan Potiki, the Rūnunga rep and Bryce Adie, parent rep.
+Absent for the photo Megan Potiki, the Rūnunga rep.